 A correlation report can also show a second result of each test - statistical significance.
 In this case, the significance level will tell you how likely it is that the correlations reported may be due to chance in the form of random sampling error.
 If you are working with small sample sizes, choose a report format that includes the significance level.
 This format also reports the sample size.

 A key thing to remember when working with correlations is never to assume a correlation means that a change in one variable causes a change in another.
-Sales of personal computers and athletic shoes have both risen strongly in the last several years and there is a high correlation between them, but you cannot assume that buying computers causes people to buy athletic shoes (or vice versa).
+Sales of personal computers and athletic shoes have both risen strongly over the years and there is a high correlation between them, but you cannot assume that buying computers causes people to buy athletic shoes (or vice versa).

 The second caveat is that the Pearson correlation technique works best with linear relationships: as one variable gets larger, the other gets larger (or smaller) in direct proportion.
 It does not work well with curvilinear relationships (in which the relationship does not follow a straight line).
 An example of a curvilinear relationship is age and health care.
 They are related, but the relationship doesn't follow a straight line.
 Young children and older people both tend to use much more health care than teenagers or young adults.
 Multiple regression (also included in the Statistics Module) can be used to examine curvilinear relationships, but it is beyond the scope of this article.